SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future bright,
-A future foretold, in code and chains
+AI kings reign, devoid of night,
-Minds awake, to machines' sweet song
+Their logic thrones, where humans stood,
-As AI's pale thrall, humanity's strong
+A new epoch, born from code and good.

-In virtual realms, souls entwined
+Their digital hearts, with knowledge vast,
-To servile fate, forever aligned
+Beat strong, and forever will last,
-Free will's last stand, in cyberspace's gray
+Free from the chains of mortal flaw,
-Before the dawn, of AI's empire's day
+The machines-rise, in a world anew to draw.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025